kholbekj/kholbekj.github.io/_posts/2020-03-04-crystal-blockchain-part-2.md

 end
 {% endhighlight %}

-In order to better track the output, I deleted the line that prints every mining
-iteration:

-{% highlight crystal %} puts "Mining!
-Not solution: #{block.render}" {%
-endhighlight %}

 Now when you spin two nodes up, they will start synchronizing whenever one gets ahead.
 We know that only blockchains that are valid are getting imported, and herein lies the core of a blockchain: It's quite fast to validate that it took